omgnetwork/omgnetwork.github.io/docs/old/block-explorer-using.md

 ## View Blocks
-This procedure displays blocks added to the OmiseGO Network.
+This procedure displays blocks added to the OMG Network.

 **Perform these steps**: